-Sikh Festival Calender 2015 features Sikh/Punjabi Holidays for the year 2015 with there dates.
-Check out Dates for Punjabi Festivals in 2015.
+Sikh Festival Calendar 2021 features Sikh Holidays for the year 2021 with there dates.
+Check out dates for Gurupurabs and Sikh Festivals in 2021.

 Sikh Festivals in India - Sikhism is one of the important religions in India and there are many festivals celebrated by Sikh/Punjabi community.
 Most of the Sikh festivals are events to commensurate the birth and teachings of 10 gurus of Sikhs and their teachings.
 The birthdays of all Gurus especially the first and last Sikh Guru is celebrated on a grand level.
 The other festivals that hold significant importance in Sikh festival calendar are Baisakhi, Hola Mohalla and Diwali.

 Sikhs practice worshipping an omnipresent divine power.
 They rather venerate their Gurus, various milestones achieved by the gurus and their teachings.
 Some of the Hindu festivals like Diwali are also celebrated by the Sikhs but with a completely different reason and philosophy.

 Sikhs worship Guru Granth Sahib Ji - a holy scripture for the Sikhs, which was compiled by their first Guru Nanak Sahib ji.
 His successors further edited and added on into the holy book.
 Devotees even circumambulate this Holy Scripture and bow their heads in devotion before it.
 Various festivals celebrated in Sikhism are celebrated by taking the scripture out in public processions.